Akuli/python-tutorial/classes.md

 >>>
 ```

-_**Note:** If you are using Python 2 I highly recommend using
-`class Website(object):` instead of `class Website:`.
-This creates a
-new-style class instead of an old-style class.
-Old-style classes are
-different than new-style classes in some ways and not supported in this
-tutorial.
-In Python 3, there are no old-style classes and
-`class Website(object):` does the same thing as `class Website:`._

 Note that I named the class `Website`, not `website`.
 This way we know
 that it's a class.
 Built-in classes use lowercase names (like `str`
 instead of `Str`) because they are faster to type, but use CapsWord